 "I heard a lot of great stuff about these magnets so I bought one.
 To be honest I spent more time fishing it out of toilets than anything else."

 The benefit of this natural product is that - unlike the associated risks that come with HRT - very few side effects have been reported (besides accidentally getting stuck to shopping trolleys or kitchen cupboards).
 However, there is limited information on the risks associated with menopause magnets.

 Occasionally users have developed a red mark in the pelvic area or have reported sensitivity due to local blood-flow under the skin.
 If you are worried, you can reduce the power of the magnet by placing fabric between your skin and the device.
 You should also regularly clean your device.

 It's important that you speak to your doctor before trying the magnet if you have a pacemaker or insulin pump.
 While there have been no reports of the LadyCare magnet having adverse effects, some magnets can interfere with pacemakers and insulin pumps, so it's always wise to consult your GP first before trying it out.

 "I have had my LadyCare plus magnet since June 2017.
-My hot flushes started November 2016 and was having up to 12 to 14 flushes a day .
+My hot flashes started November 2016 and was having up to 12 to 14 flashes a day.
 I wear it 24/7 and have found it works for me.
-I have 2 or 3 in the evening with no night sweats (touch wood).
-I have also found it helped with my daily anxiety and with my IBS .
-I had left it off a couple days whilst on holiday and the flushes returned but I popped it back on and all good!"
+I have two or three hot flashes in the evening with no night sweats.
+I have also found it helped with my daily anxiety and with my IBS.
+I had left it off a couple days whilst on holiday and the flashes returned but I popped it back on and all was good!"

 "I have worn it for two days and seem to have slept better but only time will tell."

 "I have come off HRT after 15 years and have been having hot flushes and sweats.
 My friend recommended the LadyCare magnet and I have to say I've had less sweats and flushes since I started using it and I'm also sleeping better.
 My mood and energy have improved too.
 Best 30 quid I have ever spent!"